beecash/bitcoin/README.md

 2nd layer solutions
 -------------------

-We are working with private banks to build the payment solutions of the future.
-It may sound like science fiction, but one day you will be able to deposit dollars at a bank and later transfer it to other bank clients, all while the decentralized bcash network runs quietly in the backround.
+We are working with banks to build the payment solutions of the future.
+One day you will be able to deposit dollars at a bank and later transfer it to other bank clients, all while the decentralized bcash network runs quietly in the backround.

 Proof of Work
 -------------